At a glance: Enable attribution measurement and send postbacks to partners by connecting AppsFlyer to your integrated partners.

 If enabled, view-through installs sent by this partner are attributed.

-If the partner integration is on, AppsFlyer sends default postbacks relating to user actions like installs, launches, re-engagements, and rejected events.
+If the partner integration is on, you can send default postbacks to partners relating to user actions occurring before the app launch, such as installs, rejected installs, and re-engagements.

-To configure default postbacks for the partner, define the user source that postbacks are sent for:
+To configure default postbacks for the partner, define the source of users for sending postbacks:

-Map AppsFlyer events with the partner via postbacks.
-If postback sending is enabled, this includes rejected in-app events (events blocked by Protect360 or events found to be non-compliant by target validation rules).
+Map AppsFlyer events with the partner's events via postbacks.
+If postback sending is enabled, this includes rejected in-app events (events blocked by Protect360 or events found to be non-compliant with target validation rules).

 To configure in-app event postbacks: